 The Major Economic Drivers behind why the 737 MAX was developed

 This is Part 2 of an in-depth investigative report by Aviation Reporter and Author of aviation books Thomas E. Gardner.
 In part 2 we learn why the 737 MAX was developed and the major economic drivers behind the MAX.
-You can read Part 1 of the story HERE.

 The airline industry’s influx on 737 MAX development decision – Major Economic Drivers

 Major air-carriers like United, American and US Airways all operate both long and short-haul aircraft.

 The single-aisle narrow body, short-haul aircraft spend on average 8.2 hours in-flight per day.
 The larger wide-bodied aircraft fly longer distances with more passengers and payload.
 Those planes spend on average 11.5 hours airborne per day.

 However, the narrow-body planes fly as many as 4.5 flights per day while the average wide-body long-distance aircraft flies just 1.5 flights per day.